 Championing the Clackamas River

 The 15th Annual Down the River Clean Up is in the books!
-Results coming soon.
+With the help of over 250 volunteers, we removed 1.8 tons of trash from the Clackamas.
 Thank you to all of our volunteers, partners, and sponsors for another great year!!

 Check out the 2015 Event Video by Clackamas County Government Channel.